-NeMo exports models to NVIDIA Jarvis with one line of code.
+NeMo exports models to NVIDIA Riva with one line of code.
 It exports in three formats: PyTorch, TorchScript, or ONNX.
-Jarvis imports models to generate a TensorRT engine and prepare high-performance, production-ready inference models, maximizing throughput by quantizing models to INT8 during inference with TensorRT in Jarvis.
+Riva imports models to generate a TensorRT engine and prepare high-performance, production-ready inference models, maximizing throughput by quantizing models to INT8 during inference with TensorRT in Riva.

 Pretrained models in NGC